ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 - Create a blank image, and draw our polyfit lines (estimated left and right lane lines)
 - Fill the area between the lines (with green color)
 - Use the inverse warp matrix calculated from the perspective transform, to "unwarp" the above such that it is aligned with the original image's perspective
-- Overlay the above annotation on the original image
+- Overlay lanes on the original image
 - Add text to the original image to display lane curvature and vehicle offset

 ![overlay_compare](https://cloud.githubusercontent.com/assets/17127066/23333838/04f4f460-fbb9-11e6-9aca-dd3e2f9beb99.png)